bmcmahen/profile/src/blog.md

 title: blog
 pageName: about
 ---
-Tutorials, tech, and random thoughts related to web design, and pretty much anything else.
+Tutorials, tech, and random thoughts related to web design, javascript, and pretty much anything else.